1st Edition

 Biography

 Joyce D’Silva is Ambassador Emeritus for Compassion in World Farming and its former CEO.
 She has Honorary Doctorates from the Universities of Keele and Winchester.
-She is author of Animal Welfare in World Religion: Teaching and Practice (Routledge 2023), rated a “powerful book” (Christiana Figueres) and “profoundly thought-provoking” (Joanna Lumley).
+She is the author of Animal Welfare in World Religion: Teaching and Practice (Routledge 2023), rated a “powerful book” (Christiana Figueres) and “profoundly thought-provoking” (Joanna Lumley).

 “This must read book emphasises the importance of regenerative farming, agroforestry and permaculture.
 These methods of farming work with rather than against nature, restore biodiversity, help to and slow down climate change.
 They can become truly sustainable and feed us for generations to come.”